-In each country, an average of 1,750 people between the ages of 18 and 70 years participated in the first phase of the online survey.
-The survey was recorded via the Motivaction XS platform.
+In each country, in the latest wave, an average of 2,000 people between the ages of 18 and 70 years participated in the first phase of the online survey.
+The survey was recorded via the XS platform of our sister company Motivaction.
 After completing the first phase of the survey, we invited the participants to take part in a second online survey, in which an average of 1,000 people per country participated.
 The respondents could complete the survey via desktop computers, laptops, tablets and smartphones and received an incentive for participating.

-The questionnaire was conducted in 17 languages and was translated by professional translators from the English source questionnaire.
+The questionnaire was conducted in 20 languages and was translated by professional translators from the English source questionnaire.
 These translations were checked by other translators.
 The translations of vital parts of the study were translated back into English by other, independent translators.
-Motivaction researchers then compared these reverse translations to the original English questionnaire to ensure translation accuracy.
+Glocalities researchers then compared these reverse translations to the original English questionnaire to ensure translation accuracy.
 The translations were improved, where necessary.